Tampons or pads?

 Dear New to Playtex,

-You ask some great questions that many American women have as well.
-Wearing pads or tampons is a matter of personal preference.
-Women choose different products and brands depending on the heaviness of their flow, personal preference, and what fits their lifestyle.
+You ask some great questions that many other folks have wondered as well.
+People who menstruate choose different products and brands depending on the heaviness of their flow, personal preference, and what fits their lifestyle.
+Keep reading for more about the menstrual hygiene tools you’ve mentioned (and a few additional ones)!

-Pads, or sanitary napkins, are made of absorbent materials that are placed on the inside of the underwear to soak up menstrual blood.
-Pads come in varying sizes from panty liners, which are the thinnest pads, to “super” or “overnight” pads that are made to be worn when a woman’s flow is heavy.
-Some pads have extra material that fold over the sides of the underwear called “wings.”
+Pads, or sanitary napkins, are made of absorbent materials that are placed on the inside of the underwear to absorb menstrual blood.
+They come in varying sizes from panty liners, which are the thinnest pads, to “super” or “overnight” pads that are made to be worn for a particularly heavy flow.
+Many are disposable (one-time use only) and can be typically be purchased at pharmacies and grocery stores in the personal hygiene aisle.
+There are reusable varieties available as well.
+With either type, some also have extra material that fold over the sides of the underwear called “wings.”
 These wings help to hold the pad in place and to prevent leakage.

-Tampons are made of soft absorbent material and are inserted into the vaginal opening, resting in the vaginal canal to absorb menstrual fluid.
-Tampons come in various sizes and absorbencies, with or without deodorant, and with or without applicators, which can be plastic or cardboard.
-They may be used with pads as backup in case the tampon leaks.
-Women, of all ages, can use tampons even if they haven't ever had sexual intercourse, and using tampons does not affect virginity.
+Tampons are made of soft, absorbent material and are inserted into the vaginal opening, resting in the vaginal canal to absorb menstrual fluid prior to it leaving the body.
+Similar to pads, tampons come in various sizes and absorbencies; scented or unscented; and with or without applicators, which can be plastic or cardboard.
+They may be used with panty liners or other types of pads as backup in case the tampon leaks.
+People of all ages can use tampons during their menstrual period, even if they haven't ever had sex — and using tampons does not affect virginity.